 The “winning” link shortener tool is…

-After reviewing each of these link shortener tools, and admitting that they each have their own unique strengths, we find that BL.INK is the best option for quickly creating short links and full campaign and link tracking.
-BL.INK also offers a number of plans so users and marketers are bound to find the best-fit plan for them without paying for features they don’t need.
+After reviewing each of these link shortener tools, and admitting they each have their own unique strengths, we find that BL.INK is the best option for robust features and tracking.
+BL.INK also offers a number of plans, so users and marketers are bound to find the best-fit plan for them without paying for features they don’t need.

-Finally, link shorteners are important tools to add to your martech stack.
-The best URL shorteners allow users to shorten and customize their links so they aren’t just shorter and easier to work with, but so they also look cleaner.
+Link shorteners are important tools to add to your martech stack.
+The best URL shorteners allow users to shorten and customize their links, so they aren’t just shorter and easier to work with, but so they also look cleaner.
+Gathering insights from your tracked links is also a helpful feature, so you can learn what content resonates with your audience—and what doesn’t.